Menu Search

 Follow Us On

-The 2025-26 series will begin on September 21, 2025, and continue through March 29, 2026.
+The 2026-27 series will begin in September 2026 and continue through March 2027.
 Sessions will be presented on Sunday afternoons at 2pm Central at three-four-week intervals.

-All online sessions are open to the public, not just NFA members, and are posted in the NFA YouTube Channel following the presentation.
+All online sessions are open to the public, not just NFA members, and are posted to the NFA YouTube Channel following the presentation.

 Before applying, it is strongly recommended that applicants view the NFA YouTube Channel to see examples of previous events.
 The following are particularly recommended for review: